-If the partnership is filing its return on paper, the return is not considered valid unless the general partner or limited liability company member manager signs the return.
-Unsigned returns cannot be processed and require us to contact the general partner or limited liability company member for a signature.
-If the partnership is filing its return electronically, the general partner or limited liability company member manager does not sign the return.
-The act of filing electronically signifies the partner or member's declaration, under the penalty of false swearing, that:
+If the S corporation is filing its return on paper, the return is not considered valid unless one of the following officers signs the return: president, vice president, treasurer, assistant treasurer or chief accounting officer.
+Unsigned returns cannot be processed and require us to contact the officer for a signature.

+If the S corporation is filing its return electronically, the officer does not sign the return.
+The act of filing electronically signifies the officer's declaration, under the penalty of false swearing, that:

-- The partner or member is authorized to file the return. - The information in the return is true, correct and complete. - The act of filing electronically is the partner's or member's signature.
+- The officer is authorized to file the return. - The information in the return is true, correct and complete. - The act of filing electronically is the officer's signature.